Documentation

 auth_fortress

-Brute force protection, credential stuffing, session hijack, impossible travel, MFA bypass and fatigue detection, OAuth token abuse, consent phishing, password spray detection, and stolen token tracking.
+Brute force protection, credential stuffing, session hijack, impossible travel, MFA bypass and fatigue detection, OAuth token abuse, consent phishing, password spray detection, stolen token tracking, AitM/adversary-in-the-middle detection, passkey/FIDO2/WebAuthn monitoring, and auth downgrade detection.

 Deepfake Shield